Lazza/RecuperaBit/README.md

     pypy main.py /path/to/disk.img

 ### Docker
-The container is built on top of debian:buster and pypy
+The container is based on debian buster with pypy3

-Before you start pull the newest version

-    docker pull h4r0/recuperabit

-To automatically destroy the container after use run it with --rm
+To automatically destroy the container after use run it with "--rm".

     docker run -it --rm h4r0/recuperabit --help

-Example for a drive image copy created with dd/ddrescue etc. (recommended) Adjust the paths "*/path/to/*" to your needs
+Example for a drive image copy created with dd/ddrescue (**recommended**)

+Adjust the paths "/path/to/" to your needs.

     docker run -it --rm \
     -v "/path/to/drive.img:/drive.img" \